Tzipi Hotovely: Views and opinions

+Hotovely practises Orthodox Judaism, and is a self-described "religious right-winger".

 In 2013, Hotovely rejected Palestinian statehood aspirations, supporting a Greater Israel spanning over the entire land of current Israel, along with the Palestinian territories.
 She later reiterated her position in a speech to Israeli diplomats on 22 May 2015, rejecting criticism from the international community regarding the West Bank settlement policies and saying that Israel has tried too hard to appease the world, and must stand up for itself.
 She said: "We need to return to the basic truth of our rights to this country."
 She added: "This land is ours.
 All of it is ours.
 We did not come here to apologise for that."
 She has also stated that she will make every effort to achieve global recognition for West Bank settlements, as well as asserting that Israel owes no apologies for its policies in the Holy Land towards the Palestinians.
 She justified her position as she referenced religious texts to back her belief that the Israeli-occupied West Bank belongs to the Jewish people.

 In October 2015, in an interview with the Knesset Channel, Hotovely said: "It's my dream to see the Israeli flag flying on the Temple Mount."
 She added: "I think it's the center of Israeli sovereignty, the capital of Israel, the holiest place for the Jewish people", despite the government's insistence that it has no intention of changing the status quo at the site.

 Alongside fellow politician Avraham Michaeli, Tzipi Hotovely is one of the most prominent Georgian-Jewish politicians in Israel, and takes part in events to celebrate the Georgian-Jewish community.
 In the Knesset, she sponsored a national authority bill to preserve and recognise the heritage of Georgian Jews.

-In a 22 November 2017 interview with Israel's i24news, Hotovely said that most American Jews "don't understand the complexities of the region", [the Middle East], because they "never send their children to fight for their country.
+In a 2017 interview with Israel's i24news, Hotovely said that most American Jews "don't understand the complexities of the region" (referring to the Middle East), because they "never send their children to fight for their country.
 Most of the Jews don't have children serving as soldiers."
+Hotovely's statement caused an uproar because it is false (Jewish Americans have a record of service in the armed forces), and repeated a longstanding antisemitic canard; she later issued a public apology for her statement.

-In 2019, Hotovely criticised the Board of Deputies of British Jews.
-Following the publication of the Board's Jewish Manifesto, which noted support for a two-state solution, she complained that they had not consulted "Israel’s Ministry of Foreign Affairs, our ambassador, any other political authority" before publication; also stating "an organization that supports the establishment of a Palestinian state is working against Israeli interests".
+In 2019, Hotovely criticised the Board of Deputies of British Jews for its support for a two-state solution; she complained that the group had not consulted "Israel's Ministry of Foreign Affairs, our ambassador, any other political authority" before publication and said that "an organization that supports the establishment of a Palestinian state is working against Israeli interests".

-Criticism
+During the Gaza war, 10 days into the Israeli blockade of the Gaza Strip, Hotovely said “there is no humanitarian crisis”, despite UNRWA having attested to the criticality of the severe humanitarian crisis in the territory.